neoforged/Documentation/docs/resources/server/advancements.md

 // Sets the display properties of the advancement.
 This can either be a DisplayInfo object,
 // or pass in the values directly.
 If values are passed in directly, a DisplayInfo object will be created for you. builder.display(
         // The advancement icon.
-Can be an ItemStack or an ItemLike. new ItemStack(Items.GRASS_BLOCK),
+Can be an ItemStackTemplate or an ItemLike. new ItemStackTemplate(Items.GRASS_BLOCK),
         // The advancement title and description.
 Don't forget to add translations for these!
         Component.translatable("advancements.examplemod.example_advancement.title"),
         Component.translatable("advancements.examplemod.example_advancement.description"),